In the Graduate School .

 - M.F.A.
 (Master of Fine Arts), typically 2 years

 - Ph.D.
 (Doctor of Philosophy)

-See our fields of study page for more information on the degree programs we offer.
+See our fields of study website or download a PDF of our Catalog for more information on the degree programs we offer.

 Professional degrees prepare students to practice their profession at an advanced level, to teach the subject matter of their profession, or to pursue original investigations into its functions, administration, history, and progress.

 Advanced degrees offered outside the Graduate School include:

 Barbara A. Knuth, senior vice provost and dean of the Graduate School

 Jan Allen, associate dean for academic and student affairs

 Sara Xayarath Hernandez, associate dean for inclusion and student engagement

 Jason Kahabka, associate dean for administration